Hello! I'm Lanessa...

 I’ve also performed and toured my original music in Portland, Los Angeles, and England, and released my 5 track self-titled EP in 2016.

 I got my BFA at the California Institute of the Arts, where I majored in music and minored in creative writing.
-I also study sketch comedy and improv at the Upright Citizens Brigade in Los Angeles.
-Oh!
-And, did I mention I can ride a unicycle?
+I am also actively involved with the Upright Citizens Brigade in Los Angeles, and am a mother of two birds named Martha and Patricia.

 I remember when I was a kid, driving in the car with my mom and saying something that made her laugh.
 And then I started laughing because she was laughing - that kind of laugh that hits you in the pit of your stomach, that you feel in your abs, where you feel you can’t gasp enough breath before indulging in another one.
 The kind of laugh that gives you wrinkles at the corners of your mouth and at the sides of your eyes from smiling.
 Sometimes there’s a kind of laughter where you don’t feel like crying, so you laugh instead.
 Or the kind of laugh that you do when there’s an uncomfortable silence, so you fill it with something comfortable.
 Sometimes there’s laughing, laughing that feels like swimming up to the surface to take a break from the pains that you’ll inevitably experience.
 Laughter is what connects us, and what brings us together.
 It is addictive and contagious and communal.
 We laugh in pitches we can’t speak in, and I think that’s because there aren’t words to convey joy or express happiness, or relieve us from pain, or to help us process hurting, in the way that laughter does.